Issues in Ethics: Use of Graduate Doctoral Degrees by Members and Certificate Holders

-Principle of Ethics III, Rule A, states, “Individuals shall not misrepresent their credentials, competence, education, training, experience, or scholarly or research contributions.”
+Principle of Ethics III, Rule A states, “Individuals shall not misrepresent their credentials, competence, education, training, experience, and scholarly contributions.”

-Principle of Ethics III, Rule G, states, “Individuals' statements to the public when advertising, announcing, and marketing their professional services; reporting research results; and promoting products shall adhere to professional standards and shall not contain misrepresentations.”
+Principle of Ethics III, Rule F states, “Individuals' statements to the public shall adhere to prevailing professional norms and shall not contain misrepresentations when advertising, announcing, and promoting their professional services and products and reporting research results.”

 ASHA members and certificate holders may reference only doctoral degrees from accredited institutions to identify themselves professionally, to announce their services, and to credit their professional contributions to the public, colleagues, and individuals who receive their services.
 The same applies to including a doctoral degree designation on stationery and business cards and in catalogs, advertisements, listings, directories, programs, announcements, and any other publications—print or electronic—that identify members or certificate holders for professional purposes.